30 Highest-Paying Criminal Justice Jobs and Salaries

 Crime Lab Analysts have one of the most exciting jobs in the criminal justice field.
 They integrate the sciences and showcase their knowledge and capabilities in a forensics laboratory.

-CLA’s study and analyze pieces of data or information extensively from crime scenes to prove the innocence or guilt of people who are involved in criminal behavior.
+CLA studies and analyzes pieces of data or information extensively from crime scenes to prove the innocence or guilt of people who are involved in criminal behavior.
 They produce written documentation based on DNA results or molecular biology.
 Also, some of them may provide their results or testify in court hearings.

 Criminologist

-Criminologists have an in-depth understanding of psychology and human behavior with a background in demographics and crime rates to uncover the root causes of such action.
+Criminologists have an in-depth understanding of psychology and human behavior with a background in demographics and crime rates to uncover the root causes of such actions.

-They discover the mysteries why these crimes have been committed or predict when the next crime will likely happen.
-Some of them work in the crime prevention field, understanding the crime based on psychological approaches or methodologies.
+They discover the mysteries of why these crimes have been committed or predict when the next crime will likely happen.
+Some criminologists are in the crime prevention field, understanding crime based on psychological approaches or methodologies.

 Correctional Officer

-Correctional Officers are people who maintain peace and order within the prison facilities or detention establishments.
-They assign people who will be in charge of inmates within the jails.
+Correctional Officers are people who maintain peace and order within prison facilities or detention establishments.
+They assign people to be in charge of inmates within the jails.

 They monitor transactions and records of inmates’ visitors and related activities.
 They are always on alert for illegal activities and the exchange of drugs and weapons within the facilities.
 People with vigilance are suitable for this position.